ese5160/final-project-a07g-a14g-t14-pillpal/A07G_README.md

 An RFID reader shall be used for access control.
 The reader shall authenticate RFID tags at a maximum distance of 5 cm and communicate with the microcontroller via I2C.

 (HR 03): Stepper motor specification
-If the RFID tag matches the reader, the lid of the main compartment shall open, which is controlled by a solenoid lock connected using an N-channel MOSFET and flyback diodes across the solenoid's terminals.
+If the RFID tag matches the reader, the lid of the main compartment shall open, which is controlled by a 5V servo motor.

 (HR 04): Regarding the action of the dispenser
 The pill will be dispensed using a carousel design.
 A rotating disc is aligned with a dispensing chute.
 The disc rotates using a stepper motor to position the correct slot over the chute at the scheduled time, controlled by the RTC.